Dasmariñas: Foundation and Spanish Ruling

-Due to the growing population, the Recollects sent a petition to Madrid for the creation of a new parish in Dasmariñas, independent from Imus.
+Due to the growing population, the Recollects sent a petition to Madrid for the establishment of a new parish in Dasmariñas, independent from Imus.
 Queen Isabella II signed the Royal Order creating the new parish of Perez-Dasmariñas on October 21, 1866.
-The following year, the construction of the stone parish church of Dasmariñas dedicated to the Virgin Mary as Our Lady of Immaculate Conception was started.
+The following year, the construction of the stone parish church of Dasmariñas, dedicated to the Virgin Mary as Our Lady of the Immaculate Conception, began.

-Barrios
+The First Barangays

-Dasmariñas was made up of several barrios.
-Salitran was considered the most important and famous during the Spanish regime because it was the site of the Recollect estate house.
-Salitran came from the Tagalog word sal-it meaning "people from another town".
-Since it was a part of the Recollect Hacienda of Imus, there were many people from different provinces who lived there working as farmhands.
-Layong Iloko, a place in Salitran, was named as such because there were Ilocanos who settled there.
-Pasong Santol in Salitran got its name because of the abundance of santol trees.
+Dasmariñas was originally composed of several barangays or barrios (neighborhoods).
+Among these, Salitran was considered the most important and notable during the Spanish regime due to its role as the site of the Recollect estate house.
+The name Salitran is derived from the Tagalog word sal-it, meaning "people from another town."
+Being part of the Recollect Hacienda in the town of Imus, Salitran attracted many workers from various provinces who labored as farmhands.
+Within Salitran, a place called Layong Iloko was named for the Ilocanos who settled there, while Pasong Santol earned its name from the abundance of santol trees in the area.

-Tampus, the center of the newly formed town was located at the end of the deep forest.
-This is in contrast to one of the sitios in Paliparan which was called Pintong Gubat or "gate of the forest".
-Sometimes, the name of a barrio is taken from its location, as in the case of Barrio Burol which suggests the high location of the barrio.
-Sabang on the other hand means "crossroads".
-Barrio Salawag is believed to be the old barrio Salacay.
-The word salawag refers to long bamboo poles to which nipa roofing is tied up.
+Tampus, the center of the newly established town, was situated at the edge of a deep forest.
+This contrasts with a sitio in Paliparan called Pintong Gubat, which translates to "gate of the forest."
+Barangay names were often inspired by geographical features, as seen in Barrio Burol, whose name reflects its elevated location.
+Similarly, Sabang means "crossroads."
+Barrio Salawag is believed to have been the old Barrio Salacay, with salawag referring to long bamboo poles used for securing nipa roofing.

-Nancaan, now called Langkaan, was derived from the Tagalog word langka which means "jackfruit".
-It is the biggest fruit tree in the Philippines which was reportedly brought from India to Malaysia and found its way to our country.
-The presence of lot of jackfruit trees may be the reason it was called Nancaan.
+Nancaan, now known as Langkaan, derived its name from the Tagalog word langka, meaning "jackfruit."
+The jackfruit, the largest fruit tree in the Philippines, was reportedly introduced from India to Malaysia and later planted in the country by Arabs and Indians.
+The prevalence of jackfruit trees in the area likely inspired the name Nancaan.

-Malinta or Malintaan, on the other hand was derived from the Tagalog word linta which means "leech" because abundance of leeches in the place.
+Malinta, or Malintaan, comes from the Tagalog word linta, meaning "leech," due to the abundance of leeches in the area.

-On July 18, 1899, three more sitios of Perez-Dasmariñas were raised to the rank of barrios.
-Barrio Sampaloc owing to the abundance of tamarind trees in the place; barrio Tamban was renamed San Jose and Barrio Lucsuhin became San Agustin.
+On July 18, 1899, three sitios in Perez-Dasmariñas were elevated to the status of barrios: Sampaloc, named for the abundance of tamarind trees; Tamban, later renamed San Jose; and Lucsuhin, later renamed San Agustin.